-Before pressing UP or DOWN button, allow the system to operate steadily for more than an hour.
+Before pressing UP or DOWN button, make sure that the system has been operating steadily for more than one hour.
 On pressing UP or DOWN button, the parameters listed in Table 5-2.5 will be displayed in sequence.

 Table 5-2.5: System check